tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ## Amonaly detection

-This repo is a collection of things in support of sowing how Tinybird can be used to support anomaly-detection systems.
+This repo is a collection of things in support of demonstrating how Tinybird can be used to support anomaly-detection systems.

+The first step is building some tools for generating time-series data with anomalies and outliers in it.
+The core of this tool will generate a time-series with the following features:
+* Steady-state values with small random fluctuations.
+* Random and isolated outliers that are outside of a "valid" range.
+* Step-functions where the data jumps upwards and downwards.
+Here the slope between points is an anomaly.

 ### Anomaly types